 The Company must provide Employees with two (2) weeks, where practicable, notice of the requirement to attend training outside of their normal rostered working hours;

-Where an Employee is required to attend training they will be paid their basic rate of pay and the Vehicle/TraveIIing Allowance for the travel distance that is in excess of the distance normally travelled for the Employee to attend work.
-Overtime is applicable if the employee has worked 76 hours in the fortnight.
+Where an Employee is required to attend training they will be paid their basic rate of pay and the Vehicle/Travelling Allowance for the travel distance that is in excess of the distance normally travelled for the Employee to attend work.
+Overtime is applicable if the employee has worked above their ordinary hours.

+Where the training required to be completed is an ‘online learning module’, the employer must schedule these modules to be completed during an employee’s normal rostered hours of work.

+In the circumstances, when the modules cannot be completed during an employee’s rostered hours of work and is completed outside their rostered hours of work, the employer must pay the employee overtime for the time it takes to complete the required learning.

 Parental Leave

-Parental leave shall be in accordance with the NES, except where this clause provides more generous entitlements.
+30.1 Parental leave will be in accordance with the NES, except where this clause provides more generous entitlements.

 For the purposes of this clause, maternity leave, paternity/partner leave and adoption leave are collectively referred to as parental leave.

-Parental leave entitlements are as follows:
+() Parental leave entitlements are as follows:

-Six (6) weeks paid maternity leave;
+Fourteen (14) weeks paid maternity leave;